-Let’s face it – for pregnant ladies, the prospect of giving birth is pretty scary.
+Let’s face it – for pregnant ladies, the prospect of giving birth is pretty scary – and you may wonder, can there really be any ways to have an easy labour?

-Not only are you on red alert for spotting the signs of labour, but there are the different stages of labour you’ve heard horror stories about too.
-But are there any ways to make labour any easier when it does arrive?
+Not only are you on red alert for spotting the signs of labour, but there are the different stages of labour and you’ve probably heard horror stories about it too.
+Read on to discover the ways to make labour easier when it does arrive…

 1. Getting your baby ready